HEARING IMPAIRED? LISTEN TO INTERNAL TRANSMISSION OF THE CATHEDRAL SOUND SYSTEM ON 88.1 FM

 The Advent Season is one of preparation for the coming festivities of the Nativity of the Lord Jesus.
 We prepare for Christmas in the secular world through office gatherings, other Christmas gatherings, shopping for gifts, etc. Spiritually, we should take the time to prepare for the real reason that this holiday exists – the Incarnation of Jesus Christ.
 We can do this through Confession, repenting of those sins we have committed.
 We can attend weekday Mass one or more times a year, offer up more prayer time, come to adoration of the Blessed Sacrament – even if for only 15 minutes.

-ADORATION AND EXPOSITION OF THE BLESSED SACRAMENT: On Wednesday, November 30 we will begin Exposition following the 12:10 mass with the praying of the Devotion to Our Lady of Perpetual Help.
-We will continue Adoration until 6:30 PM ending with Vespers and Benediction.
-This will continue each Wednesday.
-All are welcome to attend at anytime during the afternoon.
+ADORATION OF THE BLESSED SACRAMENT: A reminder that we are now having Exposition following the Wednesday Mass of 12:10 PM with the praying of the Devotion to Our Lady of Perpetual Help.
+It continues through the afternoon ending with Vesper and Benediction at 6:30.
+All are invited to attend.

 COLLECTION ENVELOPES FOR 2023 – The 2023 collection envelopes are now available at the back table of the church.
 If you are unable to find your envelopes or would like envelopes, please contact the parish office at 613-732-8513.